Difference Between Virtual Assistant & Executive Assistant

 1. Nature of Work

-The primary difference between virtual assistant and executive assistant lies in their work environment.
+The primary difference between a virtual assistant and an executive assistant lies in their work environment.

 A virtual assistant works remotely, offering support services through online communication tools, while an executive assistant typically operates within a physical office setting.